Iran says world learning US 'kills people' after WHO move

 The US president on Tuesday ordered that payments amounting to $400 million be halted pending a review of the WHO's role in allegedly "severely mismanaging and covering up the spread of the coronavirus".
 The death toll from the COVID-19 pandemic has topped 125,000 around the world, with more than two million people infected by the disease since December.

-Iran's Foreign Minister Mohammad Javad Zarif likened the funding freeze to Washington's "maximum pressure" campaign against his country.
-The United States launched a campaign of crippling sanctions against Iran in 2018 after Trump unilaterally withdrew from a nuclear deal.
+Iran's Foreign Minister Mohammad Javad Zarif likened the funding freeze to the United States' "maximum pressure" campaign against his country.
+The United States reimposed crippling sanctions against Iran in 2018 after Trump unilaterally withdrew from a nuclear deal.

-Medicines and medical equipment are technically exempt from the US sanctions but purchases are frequently blocked by the unwillingness of banks to process purchases for fear of incurring heavy US penalties..
+Medicines and medical equipment are technically exempt from the US sanctions but purchases are frequently blocked by the unwillingness of banks to process payments for fear of incurring heavy US penalties.
+The new infections confirmed by Iran on Wednesday took the total number in the country to 76,389, Jahanpour said, noting that 49,933 of those hospitalized had recovered and been discharged.
+The government of President Hassan Rouhani has struggled to contain the outbreak that emerged two months ago.

+It shut schools and universities, postponed major events and imposed a range of other restrictions, but it has stopped short of ordering lockdowns.
+Iran allowed small businesses outside Tehran to reopen on Saturday and is set to extend the measure to the capital next week.
+The move has faced criticism from health experts and even some authorities.

+Iran has requested a $5 billion emergency loan from the International Monetary Fund to battle the coronavirus outbreak.
+But the United States, which effectively holds a veto at the IMF, has signaled it has no intention of agreeing to give Iran such a credit line, alleging that it would be used to fund "terror abroad".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)